The Senior Prefect Team for 2018 Welcome You to LRGS

-Head Boy Josh Fowler is leading the Senior Prefect Team for 2018 with three Deputy Heads: Jack Collingwood, Ethan Kidd and Cain Donnelley.
+Head of School Josh Fowler is leading the Senior Prefect Team for 2018 with three Deputy Heads: Jack Collingwood, Ethan Kidd and Cain Donnelley.

 On taking up his new role, Josh said: "LRGS is an extraordinary school, and to be elected as Head of School is both an honour and a very exciting prospect as I look forward to the coming year.
 My favorite part of LRGS, is without a doubt the community spirit at the school, built through the mutual respect between students and teachers, the shared passion for academics and the friendly attitude between all pupils."